 Today, Foss is but a reminder of its former past.
 The ruins of Kobel’s Gas Station, which also served as a café and bus station, still remain.
 An 1894 Baptist Church building and a pioneer jail are also left standing.
 But, of the rest of the town, there are only a few homes, and foundations, where businesses buildings once stood, one can only see vacant sidewalks, lining ghostly blocks that will never be used again.

-Nearby is the Foss State Park, just some ten miles north of Foss.
-The 1750-acre park and 8,800-acre lake features 120 campsites with hiking trails, a swimming beach, boating, water skiing and fishing.
+Nearby is the Foss State Park, just some ten miles north.
+The 1750-acre park and 8,800-acre lake features 120 campsites with hiking trails, a swimming beach, boating, water skiing, and fishing.

 Today, this little town of just a little more than 500 residents provides a peek at a 1918 jail, the old Cotton Boll and Washita Motels, the Tip Top nightclub, and a soda shop called Thelm’s Sundries.
 Also, on the eastern edge of Canute is an old Catholic cemetery that features a replica of the crucifixion scene.

 Continue on your journey through the rolling red hills and farms to Elk City.